-Greenwood’s goals well timed before Ronaldo returns to Man U
+Greenwood’s goals well timed before Ronaldo’s United return

 The 19-year-old striker — who is almost half Ronaldo’s age — has now scored in all three matches for United at the start of the season.

-The latest ensured an underwhelming United performance at Wolverhampton still ended in a 1-0 victory on Sunday.
+The latest goal ensured an underwhelming United performance at Wolverhampton still ended in a 1-0 victory on Sunday.
 It was set up by Raphaël Varane, a former teammate of Ronaldo’s at Real Madrid, on the defender’s United debut.

 United is in need of increased firepower up front.
 While Greenwood’s first goal of the campaign was in a 5-1 rout of Leeds, last week’s was required to salvage a draw at Southampton.